 - Los Alamos is home to the world’s most powerful x-ray machine, a tool essential to maintain the nation’s stockpile of nuclear weapons without returning to underground testing.

-- A Los Alamos team in March 2012 broke its own world record for strongest nondestructive magnet—surging past the elusive 100-tesla mark—clearing the way for a host of new endeavors, including a new type of superconductor.
+- In March 2012, a Los Alamos team broke its own world record for strongest nondestructive magnet, surging past the elusive 100-tesla mark and clearing the way for a host of new endeavors, including a new type of superconductor.

 Such extremes are dramatic in themselves.